Synthetic Chemist

 Enamine Ltd.

-• Design, synthesis, and scale-up of building blocks for pharmaceutical chemistry across milligram to kilogram scales
+• Design, synthesis, and scale-up of building blocks for pharmaceutical chemistry across mg to kg scales, using autoclaves, high-pressure reactors, and standard glassware

 Education